Sweet Chili Sesame Shrimp and Zoodles takes minutes to cook, is full of tongue-tingling flavor, and made from just 5 ingredients!

 Ingredients

-- 4 small or 3 medium zucchini, ends trimmed
+- 4 small zucchini, ends trimmed

 - 1-1/2 teaspoons sesame oil

-- 3/4lb 16/20-count jumbo shrimp, peeled, deveined and patted dry
+- 3/4 lb 16/20 jumbo shrimp, peeled, deveined and patted dry

 Directions

 - Spiralize zucchini using the fattest noodle blade to create zoodles then add to a colander set atop a bowl.
-Lightly salt then toss with your fingers to coat and place in the refrigerator for 30 minutes to an hour to drain excess liquid.
-Remove zoodles from refrigerator then pat dry with kitchen or paper towels.
+Lightly salt then toss with your fingertips to coat and place in the refrigerator for 30 minutes to an hour to drain excess liquid.
+Remove zoodles from refrigerator then pat very dry with kitchen or paper towels.

 - Turn heat up to medium-high then add zoodles and saute for one minute.
 Spoon desired amount of remaining reserved sauce into the skillet, depending on how saucy you want the zoodles, then toss to coat and continue to saute until zoodles are crisp-tender, 1-2 additional minutes (I like them more crisp for this dish.)
 Add shrimp back into the skillet to warm through then scoop into bowls and serve.